Curran Township, Sangamon County, Illinois

 Curran Township is a township in Sangamon County, Illinois.
 As of the 2010 census, its population was 1,586, and it contained 662 housing units.

 Geography

-According to the 2010 census, the township has a total area of 28.02 sqmi, of which 28.01 sqmi (or 99.96%) is land and 0.01 sqmi (or 0.04%) is water.
+According to the 2020 census, the township has a total area of 27.649 sqmi, of which 27.639 sqmi (or 99.96%) is land and 0.01 sqmi (or 0.04%) is water.

+The township contains the entire incorporated community of Curran, and a very small portion of Chatham.
+The township originally corresponded to the entire survey township 15 North, Range 6 West of the third principal meridian, but owing to annexations into Capital Township due to the westward expansion of the City of Springfield, its area has been considerably reduced.
+In what was formerly the eastern part of the township, various small unincorporated enclaves remain in the township but are surrounded by Capital Township.